solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 cluster unable to reach consensus.
 If at least 2/3 of the people agree on one slot, they should proceed to restart from this slot.
 Otherwise validators should halt and send alerts for human attention.

+We will also perform some safety checks, if the voted slot does not satisfy safety checks, then the validators will panic and halt:

+- The voted slot is equal or a child of local optimistically confirmed slot.

 We require that at least 80% of the people received the Heaviest messages from validators with at least 80% stake, and that the Heaviest messages all agree on